-- Teams which span Norwich and Cambridge are highly encouraged and will receive two Biomaker Toolkits and ability to use their discretionary funding for travel between the two sites.
+(iv) Teams which span Norwich and Cambridge are highly encouraged and will receive two Biomaker Starter Kits and ability to use their discretionary funding for travel between the two sites.

 Judges will evaluate the proposals based on the form submitted.
 They will give a higher priority to proposals which:

-- Are realistic given the timing, costing and team proposed.
+(iv) Are feasible given the timing, costing and team proposed.